Past the Mission: Background

 Trent Reznor, founder of the industrial rock group Nine Inch Nails, sings background vocals on this track.
-An alternate mix of "Past the Mission" appears on Amos' compilation box set A Piano: The Collection (2006).
+An alternate mix of "Past the Mission" appears on Amos's compilation box set A Piano: The Collection (2006).

+Critical reception

+Larry Flick from Billboard magazine wrote, "Amos is an acquired taste that many are wisely beginning to indulge in.
+This haunting, piano-rooted tune gives her plenty of room to stretch her unique vocal style.
+Pleasing chord progressions have a sort of country-pop quality, which fits her piercing soprano quite nicely.
+Far more sophisticated than standard top 40 fare, but well worth the programming effort."

 Chart performance

 "Past the Mission" reached the top 40 in both the UK and Ireland, but it failed to chart on the US Hot 100 and peaked outside the top 100 in Australia.

 Music video

-The video begins with Tori holding hands with two young women, walking along a dirt road.
-As the three begin walking through a town, other women join them in their march until there is a large parade as the men look on.
+The accompanying music video for "Past the Mission" begins with Amos holding hands with two young women, walking along a dirt road.
+As the three begin walking through a town named Arcos de la Frontera, Spain, other women join them in their march until there is a large parade as the men look on.
 The women are eventually confronted by a male priest, who blocks their pathway.
 One by one the women move to the ground, laying flat as the priest walks around and steps over them.
 The priest is then joined by the rest of the men, who all walk away as the women stand up and continue their march, eventually finding themselves in the open field seen at the beginning of the video.
 The video ends with a young boy running to catch up with the ever advancing parade of women.